ABA SWITZERLAND’s mission: To provide knowledge, training, education and research for the effective application of behaviour analysis in Switzerland.

 b) Disseminate information and advance Behaviour Analysis in Switzerland.

-c) Organise workshops and seminars in Behaviour Analysis
+c) Organise workshops, seminars and online training in Behaviour Analysis.

-d) To function in Switzerland, as the liaison with, and representative of the Association of Behaviour Analysis, ABA International.
+e) Function in Switzerland, as the liaison with, and representative of the Association of Behaviour Analysis International, ABA International.

 f) Gain recognition of the discipline by the Swiss Government